rraghadka/DentalCareSystem/README.md

 ## ▶️ How to Run

-1. Download the executable version from Google Drive
+1. Download the  version from Google Drive
 2. Open the folder
 3. Run: